flame-engine/flame/doc/components.md

 `toRect` method.

-In the event that you want to change the direction of your components rendering, you can also use `renderFlipX` and `renderFlipY` to flip anything drawn to canvas during `render(Canvas canvas)`.
+In the event that you want to change the direction of your components rendering, you can also use `flipHorizontally()` and `flipVertically()` to flip anything drawn to canvas during `render(Canvas canvas)`, around the anchor point.
+These methods are available on all `PositionComponent` objects, and are especially useful on `SpriteComponent` and `SpriteAnimationComponent`.

-This is available on all `PositionComponent` objects, and is especially useful on `SpriteComponent` and `SpriteAnimationComponent`.
-For example set `component.renderFlipX = true` to mirror the horizontal rendering.
+In case you want to flip a component around its center without having to change the anchor to `Anchor.center`, you can use `flipHorizontallyAroundCenter()` and `flipVerticallyAroundCenter()`.

 ## SpriteComponent

 The most commonly used implementation of `PositionComponent` is `SpriteComponent`, and it can be created with a `Sprite`: